Ilnicki010/support-local-businesses-app/server/README.md

-# Backend service for SpotifySocial
+# Backend service for SaveSmall

 The primary goal for this backend service is to enable a user to claim their business